 Reflecting contemporary American custom and War Department policy of segregation, the Army Air Corps announced the formation of its first-ever black combat unit, the 99th Pursuit (later Fighter) Squadron, in March 1941.
 The first ground crew trained at Chanute Army Air Field (AAF), Ill., and pilots trained at Tuskegee.
 Eventually, black aviation mechanics, technicians and other flight crew were trained at Tuskegee and other technical training bases located throughout the country during the war.

-Primary flight training took place in Tuskegee Institute's Division of Aeronautics, with beginning flying lessons at the school's Moton Field.
-Advanced training and transition to military aircraft were conducted at Tuskegee Army Air Field, which was officially established on July 23, 1941.
+Primary flight training took place in Tuskegee Institute's Division of Aeronautics at the school's Moton Field.
+Basic and advanced training and transition to military aircraft took place at nearby Tuskegee Army Air Field, which was officially established on July 23, 1941.
 Lt.
 Col. (later Brig.
 Gen.) Noel F. Parrish, a white officer, commanded the installation during most of the war.
 He was well respected by his troops for his tact and concern for the African American Airmen facing discrimination.

 Moton Field -- Primary Flight Training for Tuskegee Airmen